MustansirZia/hold-my-csv/README.md

 The easiest way to deploy this app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2FMustansirZia%2Fhold-my-csv&env=DATABASE_URI&envDescription=Database%20connection%20string%20for%20mongodb.)

+### Running Tests

+To run unit tests run `yarn test`.
+For now, test cases for the UI have only been added.